syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### groupSettings.showDropArea `Boolean`
 {:#members:groupsettings-showdroparea}

-Gets or sets a value that indicates whether to show the group droparea just above the column header.
+Gets or sets a value that indicates whether to show the group drop area just above the column header.
 It can be used to avoid ungrouping the already grouped column using groupsettings.

 #### Default Value:
 {:.param}